 Over 1.6 million people in the UK are estimated to be directly affected by eating disorders.
 This is likely to be an underestimate as we know there is a huge level of unmet needs in the community.
 Good quality comprehensive services for people with eating disorders are not yet available in many parts of England.

 Anorexia most commonly affects girls and women, although it has become more common in boys and men in recent years.
 On average, the condition first develops at around the age of 16 to 17.

-Recent studies suggest that as many as 8% of women have bulimia at some stage in their life.
-The condition can occur at any age, but mainly affects women aged between 16 and 40 (on average, it starts around the age of 18 or 19.
+Recent studies suggest that as many as 8% of women have had bulimia at some stage in their life.
+The condition can occur at any age, but mainly affects women between the ages of 16-40 (on average, it starts around the age of 18 or 19).
 Bulimia nervosa can affect children, but this is extremely rare.
 Reports estimate that up to 25% of Britons struggling with eating disorders may be male.

 In 2007 the NHS information centre stated that up to 6.4% of adults displayed signs of an eating disorder.
 This research also suggested that up to 25% of those showing signs of an eating disorder were male.